Texas hill country wineries

 • Book tastings in advance, especially on weekends and during wildflower or harvest seasons.

-• Plan for three, maybe four stops a day with a lunch break—your palate will thank you.
+• Plan for three, maybe four stops a day with a lunch break—your taste buds will thank you.

 • Bring water, wear comfy shoes, and stash a small cooler for any white wines you pick up.